 Interestingly, a significant factor in the evolution of Thailand’s architecture is one humble crop: rice.

 Thai people, like many Southeast Asian countries, largely depend on this hardy plant which easily grows as long as there is plenty of fresh water.
 Because of this, farmlands were close to rivers where flooding is an inevitable occasion, especially for a region that experiences 5 months of frequent raining each year.

 Since their lives pretty much circulated around the rice they cultivated, they had to deal with the floods and so they had to adapt.
 The answer came in the form of stilts.

 Typically tapered and made of stone or lumber, pillar structures raised houses several feet from the ground keeping them dry.
 In addition, the elevation also allowed cool air to flow into the interior through gaps in the floor helping occupants against the humid, tropical climate.

-Today, a number of Thailand’s infrastructures are still built stilts, either for practicality or for decorative purposes in tribute to its historical importance.
+Today, a number of Thailand’s infrastructures are still built on stilts, either for practicality or for decorative purposes in tribute to its historical importance.

-Undoubtedly, the most iconic feature of traditional Thai architecture is the roof.
+The most iconic feature of traditional Thai structures is arguably the roof.
 The Thai roof is the offspring of a marriage between function and cultural artistry.
 During the peak of the rainy season, the region receives an excess of 30 centimeters of rain.
 Constructed with dramatically steep angles exceeding 45 degrees, these roofings made sure that rainwater does not collect and cause damage to the building.
 Since the houses are built without ceilings, the interior pocket also allowed space for warm air to rise and be diffused into the eaves.

 Roofs were either made of grass or palm leaves, shingles, tiles, wood chips, or even iron.
 But what is most impressive is their often majestic forms which can be gabled, hipped, or a combination of the two.